CiscoDevNet/ise-servicenow/README.md

   2. Set Authentication to "Inherit from parent" ![](RackMultipart20220124-4-nvp436_html_3e76c71c35c3380b.png)
   3. Click the HTTP Request tab.
 For Use MID Server, click the search button to select your MID Server instance within ServiceNow that will run this request.
  ![](RackMultipart20220124-4-nvp436_html_5336c8888ed7d677.png)
-  4. Since HTTP headers are inherited from parent, we don&#39;t need to define them in this request.
+  4. Since HTTP headers are inherited from parent, we don't need to define them in this request.
   5. Under the HTTP Query field, double-click to Insert a new row.
 For the name type "filter" and for the value, type "mac.EQ.${mac}". ![](RackMultipart20220124-4-nvp436_html_b6ea98b024a27b51.png)

 This value will reference a variable that we will now define.